6 Things Your Lips Can Tell You About Your Health

 Dr. Massick says that changes in lip color can also be a sign of skin cancer.
 Whitening of the skin is "more commonly seen in a squamous cell skin cancer," while a darkening may be linked to melanoma.
 No matter what, a change in lip color should be discussed with your doctor.

 5. Swelling Or Tenderness

-If you're not using an irritating lip plumper to give your smackers a bee-stung look, a naturally swollen pout is probably the sign of an allergic reaction.
-A mildly swollen mouth could be due to an allergy to a brand of lipstick, toothpaste, or face wash.
-In which case, you should swap out the product you suspect is causing the problem.
-Severely enlarged lips can be also caused by Crohn's disease.
-This generally causes swelling in the bowel but can also present by inflaming gums and lips.
+If you're not using an irritating lip plumper to give your smackers a bee-stung look, a naturally swollen pout could be a sign of an allergic reaction or of any myriad health issues.
+As one 2018 study put it, lip swelling "may be an important symptom of either systemic or local diseases," from allergies to tumors.
+A mildly swollen mouth could be due to an allergy to a brand of lipstick, toothpaste, or face wash, and you should swap out the product you suspect is causing the problem.
+If the swelling doesn't go away or impedes your ability to breathe or eat, see a doctor as soon as you can.

 6. Burning Lips

 If you are experiencing burning lips, and you haven't eaten a spicy curry in the last ten minutes, it could be a signal of a greater issue.
 Burning in the lips, throat, and tongue has been linked to B-12 deficiency, as well as depression and menopause.
 You can also quite literally burn your lips through sun exposure, which can potentially lead to skin cancer.
 Dr. Massick advises people to "protect the lips from the sun: use sunscreens even on the lips (sunscreen sticks tend to be easy to apply in this location), reapply after a few hours if needed; wear protective hats" to avoid this uncomfortable kind of sunburn.